 Books & Databases

-The library is currently closed due to the Coronavirus, but if you need a library card to access cloudLibrary or Power Library, we can give you a card via e-mail or Facebook message.
+If you need a library card to get e-books or access databases, we are happy to give you a card via e-mail or Facebook message.
 To get a library card, e-mail your name, date of birth, and address to email@example.com.
 You can also message the library on Facebook.

 Visit the library’s online card catalog at https://bellwood-antis.sparkpa.org/eg/opac/home